-Lamar is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lamar is generally considered to be a blue-collar town.
+50.00% of the Lamar workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lamar is a town of production and manufacturing workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lamar who work in management occupations (15.15%), healthcare (9.09%), and office and administrative support (7.58%).

 A relatively large number of people in Lamar telecommute to their jobs.
 Overall, about 18.75% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.